progit/progit/de/02-git-basics/01-chapter2.markdown

 This command shows which branch is automatically pushed when you run `git push` on certain branches.
 It also shows you which remote branches on the server you don’t yet have, which remote branches you have that have been removed from the server, and multiple branches that are automatically merged when you run `git pull`.

 Dieser Befehl zeigt, welcher Branch automatisch hochgeladen werden wird, wenn du `git push` auf bestimmten Branches ausführst.
-Er zeigt außerdem, welche Branches es im externen Repository gibt, die du selbst noch nicht hast, welche Branches dort gelöscht wurden, und Branches, die automatisch mit lokalen Branches zusammengeführt werden, wenn du `git pull` ausführst.
+Er zeigt außerdem, welche Branches es im Remote Repository gibt, die du selbst noch nicht hast, welche Branches dort gelöscht wurden, und Branches, die automatisch mit lokalen Branches zusammengeführt werden, wenn du `git pull` ausführst.

 ### Removing and Renaming Remotes ###